 - Child and Adolescent Mental Health Services (CAMHS)

 A useful guide to 'COMPASS' for parents and carers has been compiled, which you can access by following this link.

 "What do I do if I'm concerned for the welfare or safety of a pupil at Barrow 1618?"

-Our School's Designated Person for Safeguarding & Child Protection is the Head Teacher, Mr John Newton.
-Please speak with him directly to bring any concerns you have to his attention - however insignificant they may seem.
+Our School's Designated Person for Safeguarding & Child Protection is Mrs. Kate Preston.
+Please speak with her directly to bring any concerns you have to her attention - however insignificant they may seem.

-In his absence, concerns can be shared with the Deputy Designated Person, Mrs Kate Preston, who is the school's E.Y.F.S.
-(Reception) Class Teacher.
+In her absence, concerns can be shared with the Deputy Designated Person, who is Mr. Kieran Holmes who teaches Year 3 and 4 (Ash Tree Class).